Subordinated Debt

 • If a prospective client applies for financing but has a first position lien against their assets, you can secure subordinated debt to repay the senior lender and move their facility onto your balance sheet.

-Highlights of Subordinate Debt Financing With National
+Highlights of Subordinated Loans With National

-Highlights of Subordinate Debt Financing With National
+Highlights of Subordinated Loans With National

 National Business Capital is a market leader in $100K to $10MM transactions.
 If you need subordinate debt financing, there’s no better team than the expert Business Finance Advisors at National Business Capital.